boriscosic/wider/README.md

 <img alt="wider.png" height="250" src="logo/wider.png" width="250"/>

 Get pods and associated node information.
-Extend the output with custom-columns by leveraging keys from pod or node specs.
+Extend the output with custom-columns by leveraging keys from pod and node specs.
 Use the standard -n or -l for namespace or label filters.

+Pod details remains top level, node information is added under `.node` key.

 ## Installation
 This is temporary until plugin is added to krew index